 According to ChinaDaily.com, An all-time high of 226 million Americans flocked to stores and websites over the Black Friday holiday weekend, spending an estimated $52.4 billion!

 Unfortunately, these electronics are will cost you a pretty penny with the Iphone 4s running above $400.00, 3D TVs over $500.00, and the Itouch 8gig at $250.00.
 There is a way around these expensive price tags though, and that’s by purchasing the older versions/models of these electronics.
-Because there isn’t much difference between the newest model and last year’s model, you might as well save yourself some money.
+Because there isn’t much difference between the newest model and last year’s model, you might as well save yourself some money (which will also help you stick to your holiday budget).
 Example:

 - Iphone 4 (Old Model)